 Due significantly to waning Protestant Reformation zeal and influence, Western Protestantism has experienced decay for two centuries, but the decay has accelerated greatly in recent decades.
 Only a minority (46%) of British citizens check the "Christianity" box when their "Religion" is requested, and America has declined to the 60% range.
-If truth be known, regular (weekly) church attendance in the U.S. is below 20%.
-With "church growth" a continual concern, only the power of aberrant cultural influences could prevent church leaders from discerning and declaring childbirths (especially of children raised in covenant-keeping homes) a prime source for church growth.
+If truth be known, regular (weekly) church

 Would not a rightful covenant offspring mentality dramatically alter the spiritual temperament of America's congregations and strengthen their readiness for authentic worship?
 Such mentality would duly retrofit our church policies and sermons.
-It would bolster fellowship and inspire a revival spirit, giving increased hope for God's will to be "done on earth as it is in Heaven."
+It would bolster fellowship and enkindle a revival spirit, giving increased hope for God's will to be "done on earth as it is in Heaven."
 When raised as covenant offspring, children (through their very existence) are, as touched on earlier, deft disciplinarians of their Christian parents.
 And do not Christian homes need the disciplinary influence of covenant offspring as much as the offspring need their parents' discipline?
 A family, a congregation, or a nation that values covenant children will witness elite blessings that are unobtainable from any other source.